Practical guide

 Why is speech to text in Word so inaccurate?

 Word's speech to text transcribes literally, word for word.
-It does not remove filler words, correct grammar, or restructure sentences.
-You must also say punctuation out loud.
+It adds basic punctuation, but it does not remove filler words, correct grammar, or restructure sentences, so the output reads like a raw transcript.
 AI-powered tools like Fast Dictate understand intent and produce clean text automatically.

 Can I use voice typing in Word without Microsoft 365?

-Word's built-in voice typing requires Microsoft 365.
-However, Fast Dictate works at the system level and inserts text directly into Word without any plugin or Microsoft subscription.
-It works with any version of Word — desktop, web, or Mac.
+Yes.
+Word's own Dictate button needs Microsoft 365, but on Windows you can press Win + H to use the free Voice Typing inside Word with no subscription.
+Fast Dictate also works at the system level and inserts text directly into Word without any plugin or Microsoft subscription, adding AI cleanup on top.
+It works with any version of Word, desktop, web, or Mac.

 Does Fast Dictate work with Google Docs too?